SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     the minimum length, default is 0

 ``"isUTF8"``:
-    boolean, if UTF8 characterset is allowed for values, or if the value is allowed only to contain 7Bit ASCII characters (i.e. only codepoints < 128), each occupying a single byte. defaults to **False** if not given.
+    boolean, if UTF8 character set is allowed for values, or if the value is allowed only to contain 7Bit ASCII characters (i.e. only code points < 128), each occupying a single byte. defaults to **False** if not given.

 Example